Vision-Based Hand Shadowing for Robotic Manipulation via Inverse Kinematics: Methods

 \subsection{Simulation Preview}

 Before deploying on the physical robot, all IK-generated trajectories are previewed in a PyBullet simulation environment.
 The simulation loads the SO-ARM101 URDF with 7 joints per arm (1 fixed base + 5 revolute arm + 1 revolute gripper); only the right arm is used in our experiments.
-The simulation runs at 240\,Hz with gravity $g = 9.81$\,m/s$^2$.
-Joint commands are executed via position control with uniform force limits of 6.0\,N, position gains of 0.2, and velocity gains of 1.0.
+The simulation runs at 240\,Hz.
+Position-control PID parameters were empirically tuned to match the motion speed and response characteristics of the physical robot arm (see Section~\ref{sec:simreal} for a quantitative comparison of simulated and physical tracking behaviour).

 Fig.~\ref{fig:simulation} shows the simulation preview interface.
 The top-left panel displays the RGB frame from the egocentric camera with the operator's hand visible; the top-right panel shows the corresponding depth map colour-coded by distance; and the bottom panel renders the robot in PyBullet tracking the hand-derived IK targets.
 This three-panel view allows the operator to verify that the computed joint trajectories faithfully reproduce the intended hand motion before committing to physical execution.
 Beyond trajectory verification, the simulation also exports demonstration data (\texttt{.npy} action files) that can be used to train imitation-learning policies.